gabegorelick/browserify-shim-multiple/README.md

-Run with `npm run server`.
-If everything's working, there should be no JavaScript errors.
+Run with `npm run test`.
+If everything is working, there should be no JavaScript errors.